dzchoi/dropalt/lua_emb/internals_lua.md

   endif
   ```

+#### Modules

+* Standard libraries

+* "keymap" module
+  It executes in two ways.
+It executes entirely during power-up, i.e. when loading the module.
+And...

 #### Reducing binary size

 * Following the suggestion from [Lua Technical Note 2](https://www.lua.org/notes/ltn002.html) for optimizing the binary size.